ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_RDZV_EAGER_SIZE*
 :   Eager data size for rendezvous protocol.

+*FI_CXI_DISABLE_NON_INJECT_MSG_IDC*
+:   Experimental option to disable favoring IDC for transmit of small messages
+    when FI_INJECT is not specified.
+This can be useful with GPU source buffers to avoid the host copy in cases a performant copy can not be used.
+The default is to use IDC for all messages less than IDC size.

+*FI_CXI_DISABLE_HOST_REGISTER*
+:   Disable registration of host buffers (overflow and request) with GPU.
+There
+    are scenarios where using a large number of processes per GPU results in page locking excessive amounts of memory degrading performance and/or restricting process counts.
+The default is to register buffers with the GPU.

 *FI_CXI_OFLOW_BUF_SIZE*
 :   Size of overflow buffers.
 Increasing the overflow buffer size allows for
     more unexpected message eager data to be held in single overflow buffer.